 - Buyer's Guide

-In the following article the author explores the ageless question: Are synthetic oils (PAO - Polyalpha olefin and PAG - Polyalkylene glycol) better gear and bearing lubricants than mineral oils?
+Are synthetic oils (PAO - Polyalpha olefin and PAG - Polyalkylene glycol) better gear and bearing lubricants than mineral oils?

 At the heart of the issue is a property we refer to as pressure-viscosity coefficient of the various types of lubricant base oils.